Laterat/snapmart/README.md

 ### **Core Functionality**

-- **Dynamic Product Listing** – Fetch and display products from the backend.
+- **Dynamic Product Listing** – Fetch and display products from the dummyJson.
 - **Advanced Filtering & Sorting**:

   - Filter by **Category**